ccarabine/payrollapp/README.md

 ### **User inputs** numeral 1, the first option in the ‘Display Payroll’ menu.

-The next step is ‘Enter Payroll Week (1-52) :’<br>
+The next step is ‘Enter Payroll Week :’<br>
 User enters required fiscal/calendar week by inputting the relevant numeral, then all employees payroll is displayed to the terminal for relevant week

 ### **User inputs** numeral 2, the second option in the ‘Display Payroll’ menu.

-The next step is ‘Enter Payroll Week (1-52) :’
+The next step is ‘Enter Payroll Week :’
 User enters required fiscal/calendar week by inputting the relevant numeral

-The next step is ‘Enter Employee Number e.g. 100014 :’
+The next step is ‘Enter Employee Number :’
 User enters required employee number, the terminal then displays the employees pay summary for relevant week

 ### **User inputs** numeral 3, the third option in the ‘Employer’s summary for the week’